Where Cigna Stands With Analysts | Benzinga

 |0

-This current average has decreased by 11.84% from the previous average price target of $286.6.
+This current average represents a 7.68% increase from the previous average price target of $281.0.

 What Are Analyst Ratings?